Flipper-Community/flipper-community-wiki/flip-wiki/docs/troubleshooting.md

 Your Flipper Zero should now be discoverable.

-### DFU mode is not being recognized by Qflipper
+### DFU mode is not being recognized by qFlipper
 This commonly occurs when a driver is conflicting with the DFU driver.
 To remedy this, follow the steps below:

 1. download the [Zadig driver tool](https://github.com/pbatard/libwdi/releases/)
 1. With you Flipper Zero unplugged, do the steps necessary to put your Flipper Zero into DFU mode
-1. open the Zadig tool
+1. Open the Zadig tool
-1. in the zadig tool, choose `Options`, then `List all devices`
+1. In the Zadig tool, choose `Options`, then `List all devices`
-1. choose the `DFU in FS mode` item
+1. Choose the `DFU in FS mode` item
-1. make sure the winusb driver is selected, then press `Reinstall driver`
+1. Make sure the winusb driver is selected, then press `Reinstall driver`

-Close the tool out, unplug your Flipper Zero and plug it back in.
-Qflipper should now recognize your flipper.
+Close the tool out, unplug your Flipper Zero and plug it back in. qFlipper should now recognize your flipper.

 ## Linux

-### Flipper Zero not recognized by Qflipper
+### Flipper Zero not recognized by qFlipper
 Typically this issues is the result of not installing the udev rules.
 To fix this, follow the steps below:

-1. open a terminal and `cd` to the directory of your qflipper appimage
+1. open a terminal and `cd` to the directory of your qFlipper appimage
 1. run `./qFlipper-x86_64.AppImage rules install `
 1. once this reports it installed successfully, reboot your pc

-Alternatively, you may try running qflipper with `sudo`, however this is not ideal and has security implications.
+Alternatively, you may try running qFlipper with `sudo`, however this is not ideal and has security implications.

-### Fedora Qflipper not detecting Flipper Zero
+### Fedora qFlipper not detecting Flipper Zero
 First, verify you installed the udev rules from the steps detailed in this page.
 If it still is not detected, you may be experiencing a known conflict between the udev rules of Flipper Zero and the udev rules of the `sysdemd-udev`package.
 This will require you to manually apply a fix related to one of the udev rules.